-We’ve added several new enhancements to web editing with the February 2025 update of ArcGIS Online.
-Support for managing templates in Map Viewer is at the top of our list, along with other exciting new features like editing attributes for multiple features in Web Editor, and a new suite of drawing tools in Map Viewer.
-If you’ve been craving the ability to create, update, or delete feature templates in Map Viewer, we’ve got you covered.
-Now you can duplicate, format, and remove templates without leaving the map, saving you time while helping you ensure the integrity of your data.
-Keep reading to discover how you can get started.
+We’ve got some exciting new enhancements to web editing with the February 2025 update of ArcGIS Online.
+Support for managing templates in Map Viewer is at the top of our list, along with batch attribute editing in Web Editor, and new drawing tools in Map Viewer.
+If you’ve been waiting for templates to drop in Map Viewer, we’ve got you covered.
+Now you can create, update, or delete templates without leaving the map, saving you time while helping you create cleaner data from the start.
+In this article, we’ll walk you through the basics so you can get started optimizing your editing with templates right away.

 Templates